yazanaref/claude-prompt-engineer/README.md

 ## Installation

 1. Download [`prompt-engineer.skill`](./prompt-engineer.skill) from this repo.
-2. In [Claude.ai](https://claude.ai), open **Settings → Capabilities → Skills**, then upload the `.skill` file.
+2. In [Claude.ai](https://claude.ai), open **Settings → Customize → Skills**, then upload the `.skill` file.
 (For Claude Code, place the unpacked folder under `~/.claude/skills/`.)
 3. That's it — the skill is now available to every conversation.
 It activates automatically when you ask for help with a prompt.

 ## Usage

-You don't invoke it manually.
-You just ask for prompt help in the way you naturally would.
+You invoke it manually (/prompt-engineer) or just ask for prompt help in the way you naturally would.
 Examples that will trigger it:

-- *"Help me write a system prompt for a customer-support chatbot for my SaaS product."*
+- *"`/prompt-engineer~` Help me write a system prompt for a customer-support chatbot for my SaaS product."*
 - *"My JSON extractor keeps wrapping the output in markdown backticks.
 Fix it."*
 - *"Why does Claude keep adding 'Here is the…' before every answer?
 How do I stop that?"*
 - *"Turn this into a reusable template I can run a transcript through."*